randysongEXE/BlackJack-AI-Dealer-Player/README.md

 The dealer, on the other hand, is a set algorithm and will always execute the same action based on its constraints.

 After running the application 10,000 times, the AI player had a win rate of approximately 40.17 percent, with an average tie rate of 9.73 percent.
-Interestingly enough, these numbers a slightly lower than the approximate win rate for a human player (42-43 percent).
+Interestingly enough, these numbers are slightly lower than the approximate win rate for a human player (42-43 percent).
 This is likely due to the AI making random decisions for a large majority of its beginning games, resulting in a higher losses than normal.
 Although this percentage is somewhat leveled as more games are played (due to the Q-table growing more accurate), it is unlikely that the win percentage will grow significantly, with its growth eventually becoming negligible.
 With a more sophisticated AI, however, the win percentage may possibly be much higher.